Knowledge Fusion via Bidirectional Information Aggregation: Introduction

-Inspired by recent breakthroughs in \textit{Test-Time Scalling} for LLMs \cite{zeng2025revisitingtesttimescalingo1like,muennighoff2025s1simpletesttimescaling,jurayj2025finalanswertesttimescaling}, this paper introduces the knowledge graph-guided attention (\textbf{KGA}), a novel test-time adaptation framework that dynamically integrates external knowledge through non-invasive rewiring of attention interactions.
-Our design stems from a fundamental rethinking of the transformer attention, \ie the self-attention mechanism inherently supports adaptive information aggregation through token-to-token interactions \cite{DBLP:conf/iclr/CordonnierLJ20,DBLP:conf/acl/VoitaTMST19}.
-We extend this mechanism by reformulating ``\textit{self}''-aggregation in``\textit{self}''-attention into a bidirectional \textit{``knowledge''-``text''} synergistic aggregation in KGA via two well-designed pathways: (1) \textbf{Input$\to$KG Interaction Flow} (Outward Aggregation) projects input queries to fuse KG triples, dynamically grounding predictions in external knowledge; and (2) \textbf{KG$\to$Input Interaction Flow} (Inward Aggregation) recalibrates input representations to perform triple selection using KG-guided attention, suppressing noise while amplifying knowledge-critical patterns.
+Drawing inspiration from \textit{Test-Time Adaptation} for LLMs \cite{zeng2025revisitingtesttimescalingo1like,muennighoff2025s1simpletesttimescaling,jurayj2025finalanswertesttimescaling} and the dual-pathway nature of human attention \cite{medicalattention2002}, this paper introduces the knowledge graph-guided attention (\textbf{KGA}), a novel inference-time framework that dynamically integrates external knowledge through non-invasively rewiring of the LLM's native attention mechanism.
+This design stems from a fundamental rethinking of the attention module in Transformer, \ie the self-attention mechanism inherently supports information aggregation through \textit{token-to-token} interactions \cite{DBLP:conf/iclr/CordonnierLJ20,DBLP:conf/acl/VoitaTMST19}.
+We thus reformulate the monolithic ``self''-aggregation of self-attention into a bidirectional \textit{``knowledge''-``text''} synergistic aggregation of KGA, achieved by introducing two complementary pathways that mimic human cognition: (1) \textbf{a fusion pathway}, which simulates a \textit{bottom-up} \textit{stimulus-driven} process in human brain.
+It dynamically integrates external knowledge into the input representation via the rewired attention. \textit{Just as humans, when confronted with a question, our brain uses its semantic cues to trigger the integration of relevant information from external sources} \cite{medicalattention2002}.
+(2) \textbf{a guidance pathway}, which simulates a \textit{top-down} goal-directed verification.
+It assesses the contextual importance of each candidate knowledge triple. \textit{Similarly, once a tentative answer emerges, humans instinctively revisit the original question to seek evidence that supports or refutes it} \cite{medicalattention2002}.